 Because of his own story, Ryan is a believer in the healing power of integrative treatment practices that are the heart of ILC.
 He would eventually acquire several other like-minded programs around the country, forming Integrative Life Network, a family of trauma-focused treatment centers for substance use, mental health, eating disorders, and intimacy disorders.
 Additionally, he founded Integrative Health Centers to bring therapeutic telehealth services to rural communities.

-Ryan and his wife Betsy are the parents of two young children, Vivian and Bo, and are members of West End Community Church.
-Ryan is the Tennessee state chair of Young Presidents Organization and is involved with Barefoot Republic, a Christian summer camp for kids from diverse economic backgrounds.
-As well, he is active in UpRise, a career development program for Nashville adults, and is on the board of Edna Adan Maternity Hospital Foundation.
+Outside of his healthcare business endeavors, Ryan and his wife Betsy are the owners of Chapman Land and Cattle, their family’s ranch in Nunnelly, Tennessee.
+They are the parents of two young children, Vivian and Bo, and are members of West End Community Church.
+Ryan is the Tennessee state chair of Young Presidents Organization and is involved with Barefoot Republic, a summer camp for kids from diverse economic backgrounds.
+He is also active in UpRise, a career development program for Nashville adults, and is on the board of Edna Adan Maternity Hospital Foundation.